sattwik-banerjee/sattwik-banerjee.github.io/README.md

-## Final Project : Detecting Heart Disease with Random Forrest and Neural Network
+# Final Project : Detecting Heart Disease with Random Forrest and Neural Network

-I applied machine learning techniques to investigate...
-Below is my report.
+Sattwik Banerjee

+Department of Atmospheric and Oceanic Sciences, UCLA

+AOS C111: Introduction to Machine Learning for the Physical Sciences

+Dr. Alexander Lozinski

+December 9, 2024

 ***

-## Introduction
+# Introduction

 Here is a summary description of the topic.
 Here is the problem.
 This is why the problem is important.